JensRavens/jensravens.github.io/_posts/2020-7-7-e2e-encryption-with-rails.md

 ## What we are going to build

 To showcase several parts of e2e encrypted systems, we’re going to build a secure messaging app where users can send each other encrypted messages.
-The encryption is based on our work on [CovTrace](https://covtrace.de), a digital attendence list for restaurants during Covid19-times.
+The encryption is based on our work on [CovTrace](https://covtrace.de), a digital attendance list for restaurants during Covid19-times.
 Features include:

 - users can signup and manage their encryption keys
 - users can create a new key pair of private and public key